tensorflow/models/syntaxnet/README.md

 To build SyntaxNet with GPU support please refer to the instructions in [issues/248](https://github.com/tensorflow/models/issues/248).

+Alternatively, checkout, build and install [tensorflow](https://github.com/tensorflow/tensorflow.git) with gpu support separately.
+Use the same git-tag as models/syntaxnet/tensorflow to ensure api compatibility.

 **Note:** If you are running Docker on OSX, make sure that you have enough